Bhargav-Hazarika/MCA-Java-DA/README.md

 # WILL CONTAIN ONLY CODE FILES FOR THE OVERALL PROJECT
-### The project will be split into 3 sub-projects
+### The project will be split into 2 sub-projects
-  1. SpringBoot: Will handle backend work, talk to DB
+  1. SpringBoot: Will handle backend work, talk to DB, serve pages
-  2. HTML pages: Will display
-  3. JavaFX(WebView): Will display the pages via browser view
+  2. JavaFX(WebView): Will display the pages via browser view